-WHEN 3 monthly 6 monthly Pharmacy within primary care facility offering ART Primary care facility WHO Lay health care worker who distributes pre-packed ART
+WHEN 3 monthly 6 monthly Pharmacy within primary care facility R WHERE Primary care facility offering ART Lay provider who distributes WHO Nurse pre-packed ART Clinical consultation WHAT Pre-packed ART Rescripting

-WHAT

 As of March 2015, more than 50% of the district ART cohort (more than 15,000 clients) were enrolled in this strategy (19).
 Retention for those enrolled in the fast-track system was 97% at the 12-month follow up.
 In South Africa, the National Adherence Guidelines outline "spaced and fast lane appointments" as a repeat prescription collection strategy (13).
 Many facilities in other countries informally offer a quick pick-up visit for clients in between clinical visits but data from these models are limited.